cperead/nyt_data_etl_pipeline/README.md

    In case you exceed those limits, you will get JSON files without relevant information, but with the error message inside.

-2. This project is till ongoing.  :wink:
+2. This project is still ongoing.  :wink: